 Why are fixed fees for divorce mediation better?

-If you hire a divorce mediator who charges fixed fees, you know exactly how much your divorce will cost.
+If you hire a divorce mediator who charges flat fees, you know exactly how much your divorce will cost.

 If your soon-to-be-ex takes a lot of time, don’t sweat it because it isn’t costing you a dime.
 You know exactly what you are paying and you know exactly what you are getting.

 Here’s the rub.
-Although you know exactly what you are paying when you agree to a fixed fee divorce, many divorce attorneys engage in a bait and switch.
+Although you know exactly what you are paying when you agree to a flat fee divorce, many divorce attorneys engage in a bait and switch.